 Crown Analysis · Porosity

-Discover whether your hair is low, medium, or high porosity — and understand exactly what your strands need to hold moisture and thrive.
+In just 2 minutes, find out whether your hair is low, medium, or high porosity — and walk away with a personalized hair routine built for exactly how your strands absorb and hold moisture.

 Crown Lab · Available to all members